spokestack/node-spokestack/README.md

 The API is used to synthesize text-to-speech using various methods including raw text, [speech markdown](https://www.speechmarkdown.org), and [SSML](https://en.wikipedia.org/wiki/Speech_Synthesis_Markup_Language).

+**Note**: The `voice` argument for all three TTS queries may be changed if you have created a custom voice using a [Spokestack Maker account](/pricing#maker) (use the string from your voice's "name" field).
+Otherwise, Spokestack's Free "demo-male" voice is used.

 It can also be used for [NLU classification](https://www.spokestack.io/docs/concepts/nlu).

 ![Spokestack GraphQL Introspection](./spokestack-graphql.png)